ePoster Presenter Resource Center

 - Number of pages (slides): one (1)

-- Max file size accepted: 200MB (total for both the ePoster and audio/video files)
+- Max file size accepted: 25MB for the PDF poster

 - Set the dimensions of your poster to 43.6" (110.7 cm) width x 24.5" (62.2 cm) height in landscape orientation, or start with this template.

 Note: You are not restricted to the colors shown in the template.
-The intent of the template is merely to ensure the dimensions are appropriate for the display screens that will be used at the meeting.
+The intent of the template is merely to ensure the dimensions are appropriate.

 To set your slide dimensions: